-If a student submits his/her thesis to the Graduate School after the dates above, but before the semester ends, he/she will graduate at the next scheduled graduation and will not be required to register for the subsequent semester.
+If a student submits their thesis to the Graduate School after the dates above, but before the semester ends, they will graduate at the next scheduled graduation and will not be required to register for the subsequent semester.
 Upon request, the Graduate School will provide an official letter of certification indicating that the student has completed all the requirements for the degree.
 Allow two weeks for such a request to be processed.